bgord/knowledge/roadmap.md

 - How to setup ESLint for hooks?
 - How to test a component with lazy loading?
 - How to create a universal fetcher with `useEffect` hook?
+- How to test a components with useEffect?
+- ~~What happens when a key of the element changes?~~
+- What's the difference between controlled and uncontrolled component?

 # Polish words (0/1)
 - kurtuazyjny